 3. In conjunction with the Market Development Manager assist with the writing of annual business and commercial plans ensuring their effective implementation.

-4. Lead, develop and contribute to the development Camden Market’s strategies and policies.
+4. Lead, develop and contribute to the development Camden Market’s and street trading strategies and policies.
 Contribute to the production, implementation and review of the service, develop action plans and set performance objectives to achieve delivery.

 5. Develop effective relationships with all stakeholders, internal and external clients with the aim of making services accessible to all